NanomatchGmbH/nanoscope-docs/docs/source/getting_started/quick_start.rst

 .. _getting_started_quick_start_setup:

-Production run vs. test run
+Production Run vs. Test Run
 -----------------------------

-Below we provde settings for each of the modules of the Nanoscope workflow.
-For each module, two sets of settings are provided in tables as follows:
+Below, we provide settings for each module in the Nanoscope workflow.
+Each module includes configurations for two types of runs: **Production Runs** for meaningful and accurate results, and **Test Runs** for quick checks of workflow functionality and output.

 .. raw:: html